gorolykmaxim/upload-server/README.md

 #### HTTP

 Upload a file with 'multipart/form-data' content-type.
-A body have two attributes:
+A body should have two attributes:
-- file - a path, where the file should be save
+- file - a path, where the file should be saved
 - data - actual body of the file

 ```